Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
 "The Influence of Public Negative Sentiments on Violence Against Women and Bill Success."
 (Corresponding)

 Ma, Haofeng and <strong>Jeongho Choi</strong>.
 "National versus Ethnic Language: How Does the Language of Instruction in Schools Shape Ethnic Minorities' Political Support?"
 (Corresponding)

-Woo, Byung-Deuk and <strong>Jeongho Choi</strong>.
-"The Impacts of Justification of Income Inequality on the Confidence in Women's Movements: Empirical Evidence from Asian Countries."
-(Corresponding)

 ## Working papers